Skip to primary navigation Skip to content Skip to footer

 Patriots Point

-Another kid-friendly way to beat the heat, Patriots Point is a U.S. Naval and Air museum dedicated to the history of several wars, including World War I, World War II, Korean War, Vietnam War and the Cold War.
+Another kid-friendly way to beat the heat, Patriots Point is a U.S. Naval and Air museum dedicated to the history of several wars, including World War I, World War II, the Korean War, the Vietnam War, and the Cold War.

-The indoor spaces are air-conditioned; outdoors, you’re right on the water, so there’s plenty of opportunities to enjoy summer breezes.
+The indoor spaces are air-conditioned; outdoors, you’re right on the water, so there are plenty of opportunities to enjoy summer breezes.

 Spa Day